 Who needs a business bank account?

-If you recently set up a business in Ireland the next step is to set up a bank account.
+If you recently started a business in Ireland the next step is to set up a bank account.
 There are a lot of different banking options so you should be well-informed before you make the decision.

 Some banks have lots of experience helping Startups and offer no bank fees for the first year in business.
 Saving money on your bank fees can be very important for new businesses.

 You may have experience with banks in Ireland already.
 For example, if you have a personal bank account here.
 Drop into your local branch and see what service they can offer you.
 This may be the quickest and easiest way to set up a business bank account in Ireland.

 But if you’re non-resident Director or you just need more knowledge of the bank marketplace, we’re here to help.
 We’re focused on helping business owners and Directors with their accounting compliance.
-If you haven’t set up a company yet, we help with the entire Company Registration process.

 Get in touch with our Client Services Team if you have questions about our services.
 We are always happy to help.